Ourasa/CS151-School-Grading-Management-System/proposal/README.md

 The plan is to start with the development of smaller components, such as the classes for each type of user, and the courses + assignments.
 These components will be used to complete the main functions of the system in a separate, overarching class.
 Edits can be made to the components as needed.

-After the main functions are completed, ideally, a graphical user interface (GUI) would be made to accommodate and work alongside it.
+OLD: After the main functions are completed, ideally, a graphical user interface (GUI) would be made to accommodate and work alongside it.
 This may be achieved through the use of Java Swing.

+NEW: The main functions are to be developed in parallel with the GUI.
+This is to ensure that the GUI and backend are able to properly communicate with each other.

 If possible, Canvas API may be integrated to directly import grades from Canvas.